 and even oil bottles.
 He was definitely a power to be reckoned with.

-Bacigalupi dealer decals.
+Bacigalupi dealer decals used in 1898 and later.
 The tag on the left lists "Edison Phonograph & Graphophone Agency."
-Edison objected to Bacigalupi carrying Columbia products so in 1900 he stopped carrying Graphophones and changed the decal to remove the offending term.
+In the late 1890s Bacigalupi stopped carrying Graphophones and changed the decal to remove the term.

 The 1906 San Francisco earthquake was a serious setback, leaving Bacigalupi's